JamesSWiggins/ohdsi-cfn/README.md

 0.2.
 This template must be run by an AWS IAM User who has sufficient permission to create the required resources.
 These resources include:  VPC, IAM User and Roles, S3 Bucket, EC2 Instance, ALB, Elastic Beanstalk, Redshift Clusters, SageMaker models, Route53 entries, and ACM certificates.
 If you are not an Administrator of the AWS account you are using, please check with them before running this template to ensure you have sufficient permission.

+0.3.
+This template will create two S3 buckets.
+By default, AWS accounts have a limit of 100 S3 buckets.
+If you are near that limit, please either delete some unused S3 buckets or [request a limit increase](https://console.aws.amazon.com/support/cases#/create?issueType=service-limit-increase) before running this template.

 1. Begin the deployment process by clicking the **Launch Stack** button at the top of this page.
 This will take you to the [CloudFormation Manage Console](https://console.aws.amazon.com/cloudformation/) and specify the OHDSI Cloudformation template URL (https://s3.amazonaws.com/ohdsi-rstudio/00-master-ohdsi.yaml).
 In the top-right corner of the console, choose the AWS Region in which you'd like to deploy the OHDSI environment, and then click **Next**.
 ![alt-text](https://github.com/JamesSWiggins/ohdsi-cfn/blob/master/images/ohdsi_launch_cfn_template.gif "CFN Select Template")

 2. The next screen will take in all of the parameters for your OHDSI environment.
 A description is provided for each parameter to help explain its function, but following is also a detailed description of how to use each parameter.
 At the top, provide a unique **Stack Name**.